R120 Introduction to Hinduism

 - Term 2

-- trace in outline the history of the tradition
+- trace in outline the history of the Hindu tradition

-- be able to find and use books, journals and other sources of information relevant to topics studied in this course
+- find and use books, journals and other relevant sources of information

 Scope and syllabus

 The course provides a basic introduction to Hinduism for those with little or no previous knowledge.
 It traces the history of the tradition in outline, identifies the main elements of Hinduism in practice and offers a conceptual model for representing them.

 - Reading Journal 1 (2500 words - weeks 1-5) (20%)

 - Reading Journal 2 (2500 words - weeks 6-10) (20%)

 Flood, Gavin (1996) An Introduction to Hinduism, Cambridge: Cambridge University Press.